wp-plugins/custom-post-widget/readme.txt

 * Russian (ru_RU) by [Vitaliy Kaplya](http://www.dasayt.com/)
 * Swedish (sv_SE) by [Andreas Larsson](http://krokedil.se)

-More translations are always welcome, please [contact me](http://www.vanderwijk.com/contact) to find out how you can help.
+More translations are always welcome!

-You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](http://www.vanderwijk.com/wordpress/wordpress-custom-post-widget/).
+You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](https://www.savvii.eu/wordpress-custom-post-widget/).

 == Screenshots ==